Last updated on February 18, 2026

 Which Tokens Are Worth Money?

-The most expensive token is the Lunar New Year promo Treasure token, which is currently priced at more than a hundred dollars.
+The most expensive token is the Lunar New Year promo Treasure token, which is currently priced at more than $200.
 Promo tokens and player reward tokens generally tend to be worth more because of their rarity.
-Other examples include the 2015 League Monk token and the 2003 Magic player rewards Sliver.
+Other examples include the Dominaria United Japanese Promo tokens like the angel above, and the 2003 Magic player rewards Sliver.

 Wrap Up